krishsharma6297-lgtm/Js.assignment/README.md

 • ​Extract the middle digit of the 3-digit number and check if it equals the seed.

 • ​In output Display "YES" or "NO" along with the final value using alert().

+Time Complexity:

+O(1).
+The loop runs for a fixed number of iterations (exactly 3)